-- a) The City received an award of \$1,179,010 through the SLFRF program the City has elected to use the funding as a "standard allowance" for government services. - b) The City Commission has been workshopping priorities for the funding currently the City Commission is anticipating use of the funding for possible overages on the Leslie Street project and matching funds for the Battery Park Seawall grant submission.
-A priority list was given to the City Manager at the 2/20/24 6:00PM Workshop and quotes are being obtained for the City Commission to finalize the list of priorities for the funding.
-The yearly report was submitted by April 30th.
+a) The City received an award of \$1,179,010 through the SLFRF program - the City has elected to use the funding as a "standard allowance" for government services.

+b) The City Commission has been workshopping priorities for the funding - the yearly report was submitted by April 30th.

-All information in this report is accurate up to 8/22/24 at 12:00PM!
+All information in this report is accurate up to 9/19/24 at 12:00PM!
 If you have questions regarding any of the above projects, please direct your questions to Bree Robinson - City Planner brobinson@cityofapalachicola.com.